hughfuve/ip-geolocation-check/README.md

 IP GeoLocation Check for PHP
 ====================

-General Class that checks the geolocation of the visitor's IP.
+General Class that checks the geolocation of the visitor's IP by default, and can be used to collect geo IP data for any IP address.

 ## Instructions